RAPZ0D/Neural-Network-Python/README.md

     1. Linear Transformation:
         Formula: z=w⋅x+bz=w⋅x+b
-        Explanation: This represents the core operation within a neuron where xx is the input, ww is the weight, bb is the bias, and zz is the weighted sum.
+        This represents the core operation within a neuron where xx is the input, ww is the weight, bb is the bias, and zz is the weighted sum.
         Matrix Form: For multiple inputs and weights, this operation can be represented as matrix multiplication: Z=W⋅X+BZ=W⋅X+B, where ZZ and XX are matrices of weighted sums.

     2. Activation Functions:
-        Formula (e.g., Sigmoid): σ(z)=11+e−zσ(z)=1+e−z1​
+        Formula (Sigmoid): σ(z)=11+e−zσ(z)=1+e−z1​
-        Explanation: Activation functions introduce non-linearity, enabling neural networks to model complex relationships in data.
+        Activation functions introduce non-linearity, enabling neural networks to model complex relationships in data.
         Other Functions: ReLU (Rectified Linear Unit), Tanh, Leaky ReLU, etc., each with its own mathematical formulation.

     3. Loss Functions:
-        Formula (e.g., Mean Squared Error): L(y,y^)=1n∑i=1n(yi−y^i)2L(y,y^​)=n1​∑i=1n​(yi​−y^​i​)2
+        Formula (Mean Squared Error): L(y,y^)=1n∑i=1n(yi−y^i)2L(y,y^​)=n1​∑i=1n​(yi​−y^​i​)2
-        Explanation: These functions measure the difference between predicted (y^y^​) and actual (yy) values, guiding the learning process by quantifying the model's performance.
+        These functions measure the difference between predicted (y^y^​) and actual (yy) values, guiding the learning process by quantifying the model's performance.

     4. Gradient Descent:
         Formula (Gradient Descent Update Rule): wi+1=wi−α⋅∂L∂wwi+1​=wi​−α⋅∂w∂L​
-        Explanation: Used in training, this formula updates weights (ww) based on the gradient of the loss function (LL) with respect to the weights, multiplied by a learning rate (αα).
+        Used in training, this formula updates weights (ww) based on the gradient of the loss function (LL) with respect to the weights, multiplied by a learning rate (αα).

     5. Backpropagation:
-        Explanation: Involves the application of the chain rule of calculus to compute gradients throughout the network.
+        Involves the application of the chain rule of calculus to compute gradients throughout the network.
 It calculates how changing each weight in the network contributes to the overall error.

     6. Matrix Calculus:
-        Explanation: Crucial for efficiently computing gradients in neural networks.
+       Crucial for efficiently computing gradients in neural networks.
 Involves operations like matrix differentiations (e.g., calculating gradients with respect to weight matrices in various layers).

  ![math_neural](https://github.com/RAPZ0D/Neural-Network-Python/assets/100001521/9442ab8c-066a-495c-89b6-ca2dee9d4830)